heyLu/heylu.github.com/_posts/2013-07-06-a-thing-or-two-about-failure.md

 written this thing.
 And I also promise to publish it today, 2013-07-06, so no excuses, right?))

-Being focused/aware/spirited (sorry, but it sounds a bit spiritual), somehow also means less things to worry about for me.
+Being more self-aware includes doing things on the spot, resulting in less things to worry about for me.
 That's not all that suprising, but spelled out and realized it really makes a difference.
-This means writing letters, emails, posts like this; or applying at university, talking to those wonderful people again;
-polishing up that little project, closing all the tabs that might have distractions in them (7 currently, 3 of them being talks).
-These might not seem significant, but they help me by not having to worry about them (which makes me happier and my mind less occupied/more dreamy) and by giving me less opportunities to procrastinate.
+This means writing letters, emails, posts like this; or applying at university, talking to those wonderful people again; polishing up that little project, closing all the tabs that might have distractions in them (7 currently, 3 of them being talks).
+These might not seem significant, but doing stuff on the spot helps me by not having to worry about them (which makes me happier and my mind less occupied/more dreamy) and by giving me less opportunities to procrastinate.